Be specific as phrases like "business plan" may list dozens of links.

 Use quotation marks

-example, "new business strategy".
+for example, "business strategy".
 Otherwise, the search results will include

 the word new, business, strategy but not necessarily in that order.
 The